sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 #### Modern Open Organization

-IITB is a modern open organization with a very open culture.
+##### Enterprise Architecture

+Enterprise Architecture (EA) comittees and review boards at IITB-ESDC have aligned with TBS mandatory procedures for EA (users, open standards, open source software and cloud first).
 Wherever possible code and projects are developed in the open and use of open source software is the norm.
-IITB is the digital, IM and IT advisor and enabler for ESDC and part of major business decisions.
-IITB is responsible for providing the automated services required to run a secure and agile business.
-This includes, automated software onboarding approval, key data exchange systems with which business may interact with, and an environment by which business may securely deploy their own solutions.

-- 90% of employees are able to work from anywhere (TODO: validate measure with trends)
-- Internal and external services are available through APIs
+EA teams enforce a loosely coupled architecture that empowers development and operations teams to meet business needs.

-- 98% of services are running on public cloud infrastructure (TODO: find cloud adoption rates)
+Where possible, services are hosted on cloud infrastructure using containers.
+(TODO: find cloud adoption rates)

-- Workloads that are classified Protected B and below are hosted on the public cloud.
-  - Classified workloads (secret information) on SSC data centres
-- IITB serves as a stewart of IT in ESDC and has embedded IT expertise in program areas (since it has moved to DevOps and Product Management).
-  - As a stewart, IITB provides ESDC Programs and their employees with the following services:
-    - Corporate services (hardware and software support)
-    - Cyber security
-    - Technology architecture
-    - Development teams
-- Automation of internal services
-- Leveraging IT services (from IITB) in a self-serving method
+Internal and external services are developped and supported as APIs first.
+APIs for services to Canadians are made available through the API store.
+All user interfaces (UI) developped use existing APIs and don't interact with the database directly.

 TODO: Add an architecture view mapping our GC partners (e.g. TBS DXP to integrate with OneGC Portal, SSC for public cloud).